Some common Questions and Answers are noted below.

 How do I manage customers who wish to make automatic payments for BASC?

-As this is a payment arrangement you may be agreeing, it is slightly outside of what EM has been designed around and for.
+As this is a payment arrangement you may be agreeing, it is slightly outside of what Enrolmy has been designed around and for.

 How can a parent who pays us for BASC by automatic payments enrol in the holiday programme when I have it as Credit Card Only?